-mothering as a verb. wife within a queer marriage. slut no matter how you slice it.
+mothering as a verb. wife in a queer marriage. proud slut for life.

 Honoring all parts of myself has been a lifelong process.
 But after years of investigating and investing in my own pleasure, it has become my passion to help others experience the honest gratification that comes from embodying the full self and reconnecting to the erotic within.
-Through my work as a boundary-pushing artist, writer and trained somatic sex and relationship coach, I bring my motherly energy to our work, serving as compass and guide, helping you reprioritize your desire by inviting more imagination and play into your relationships, work spaces and self-expression.
+Through my work as a boundary-pushing artist, writer and somatic sex and relationship coach, I bring my multi-faceted energy to our work, serving as compass and cheerleader, helping you reprioritize your desire by inviting more imagination and play into your relationships, desires and self-expression.
 Together, let’s imagine something different.

 But as happens with most young girls, I was worn down by the same contradictory messaging that disconnect us from our desires and ourselves.
 You know them.
 That skirt is too short to wear around your family; that skirt doesn’t show off your nice legs.
 Isn’t she young to have a boyfriend already?
 Where is your boyfriend?
 I quickly learned from my peers, pop culture, the church, and from family members that enjoying my sexuality meant complying with a set of limiting rules and values—that the body I inhabited could always be prettier, sexier, less prudish, less slutty, always less of some things and more of others.
 And still, my inner voice did not go down easy.
 I can remember sitting in the office of my high school counselor during “college planning” telling him I wanted to be a sex therapist.
 He glanced nervously around and said he wasn’t sure he could help me with that.
 And in his flustered reaction, I could sense the same implied message I got so often.
 Pleasure and desire were not only matters that made folks uncomfortable, but they were also not worthy pursuits or real sources of fulfillment.
 They had no place as my compass.
 They were dangerous.
 They were what would lead me astray.